bernhardAxonIvy/doc/source/designer-guide/introduction/preferences.rst

    Email Preferences

+Use custom mail server
+   If selected all mails will be sent to the configured mail server.

 SMTP host name
-   The name of your outgoing email server (the SMTP server).
-Please refer to your system administrator to get this name.
+   Hostname of your outgoing email server (the SMTP server).

 Use default SMTP port
    If selected the default SMTP port depending on the encryption method